-The Scars of Hong Kong Walking Tour – Philip Cracknell
+The Scars of Hong Kong — Walking Tour with Philip Cracknell (Session 1)

 Philip Cracknell is the author of a new book on the Battle of Hong Kong, published by Amberley Publishing.